Supported Disposition Methods

-Accounting Methods (also known as Disposition Methods) are set at the tenant level, where all Accounts created will default to the tenant-level-method.
-Accounting Methods can also be set on Account Creation to override the tenant-level default by setting the optional disposition_method field.
+Disposition Methods (also known as Accounting Methods) are set at the tenant level, where all Accounts created will default to the tenant-level-method.
+Disposition Methods can also be set on Account Creation to override the tenant-level default by setting the optional disposition_method field.

 HIFO: Highest In, First Out